SMPyBandits/SMPyBandits/README.md

 }
 ```

+I also wrote a small paper to present *AlgoBandits*, and I will send it to [JOSS](http://joss.theoj.org/).
+The paper can be consulted [here on my website](https://perso.crans.org/besson/articles/AlgoBandits.pdf).

 > A DOI will arrive as soon as possible!
 I will try to publish [a paper](paper.md) on both [JOSS](http://joss.theoj.org/) and [MLOSS](http://mloss.org/software/).

 ## [List of research publications using AlgoBandits](PublicationsWithAlgoBandits.md)